Distributed programming in Rama

 • ETL partitioners relocate an ETL run to another task.

-• It’s up to you design your partitioners so that data and work get routed to the right task.
+• It’s up to you to design your partitioners so that data and work get routed to the right task.

 This last point is unique to Rama, and has larger implications for how you design your application.